ublue-os/website/docs/images/bazzite/FAQ.md

 - [Fleek](https://getfleek.dev/) is a [Nix](https://search.nixos.org/packages) package manager wrapper and `$HOME` manager using YAML.
 - [OBS-Portable OCI Image](https://github.com/ublue-os/obs-studio-portable) is the universal installation method of the [OBS-Portable](https://github.com/wimpysworld/obs-studio-portable) which aims to be OBS Studio with codecs and several popular plugins preinstalled, and as the name implies it's a portable application too.

-## How do I switch to a different Bazzite or other Universal Blue image?
+## I think I installed the wrong Bazzite image!
+Do I have to reinstall?

-You can rebase to a Bazzite or general Universal Blue image by entering the command in a host terminal found on this [page](/images/).
-After it is finished, reboot your system.
+If you installed the wrong Bazzite image or want to use another image then you can switch to another Bazzite or any other Universal Blue image without losing any of user data by **rebasing**.
+Enter the command in a host terminal found on this [page](/images/) for whatever image you're looking for.
+After it is finished rebasing then reboot your system.

 You can also rebase to a stock Fedora imaged-based desktop image by entering in a host terminal `ostree remote refs fedora` to see a list of available Fedora images that you can rebase to.
 Afterwards, enter `rpm-ostree rebase <image>` and wait for it to install the image then reboot.

-## What is Wayland and X11?

-In short, Wayland and X11 (also known as Xorg or the X Window System) are windowing systems for desktop Linux.

-* Wayland is the default for most of the images and the recommended option for Bazzite.
-* X11 is a legacy windowing system.
-While we recommend to stick with Wayland, there may be scenarios where X11 would have to be used.
-Nvidia GPUs may have issues with Wayland, so for now we default those images to this.

 ##  How similar is Bazzite to SteamOS on Steam Deck hardware?